Erich Honecker: Illness, downfall and resignation

 At the time, Honecker was sidelined through illness, leaving his colleagues unable to act decisively.
 He had been taken ill with biliary colic during the Warsaw Pact summit.
 He was shortly afterwards flown home to East Berlin.
 After an initial stabilisation in his health, he underwent surgery on 18 August 1989 to remove his inflamed gallbladder and, due to a perforation, part of his colon.
 According to the urologist Peter Althaus, the surgeons left a suspected carcinogenic nodule in Honecker's right kidney due to his weak condition, and also failed to inform the patient of the suspected cancer; other sources say the tumour was simply undetected.
 As a result of this operation, Honecker was away from his office until late September 1989.

 Back in office, Honecker had to contend with the rising number and strength of demonstrations across East Germany that had first been sparked by reports in the West German media of fraudulent results in local elections on 7 May 1989, the same results he had labelled a "convincing reflection" of the populace's faith in his leadership.
 He also had to deal with a new refugee problem.
 Several thousand East Germans tried to go to West Germany by way of Czechoslovakia, only to have that government bar them from passing.
 Several thousands of them headed straight for the West German embassy in Prague and demanded safe passage to West Germany.
 With some reluctance, Honecker allowed them to go – but forced them to go back through East Germany on sealed trains and stripped them of their East German citizenship.
 Several members of the SED Politbüro realised this was a serious blunder and made plans to get rid of him.

-East Germans protest against Honecker's diehard regime hindering all reforms, 1989.
+East Germans protest against Honecker's hardline regime hindering reforms, 1989.

 As unrest visibly grew, large numbers began fleeing the country through the West German embassies in Prague and Budapest, as well as over the borders of the "socialist brother" states.
 Each month saw tens of thousands more exit.
 On 3 October 1989 East Germany closed its borders to its eastern neighbours and prevented visa-free travel to Czechoslovakia; a day later these measures were also extended to travel to Bulgaria and Romania.
 East Germany was now not only behind the Iron Curtain to the West, but also cordoned off from most other Eastern bloc states.